emmagerard/joint_model_code/README.md

-# Implementation of the method to determine the maximal tolerated dose-sequence using PK/PD
+# Implementation of the method to determine the maximal tolerated dose-regimen using PK/PD

-This is the code for the paper "Dose-finding Bayesian hierarchical esign for toxicity-schedule assessment using pharmacokinetics and pharmacodynamics" authored by Emma Gerard, Sarah Zohar, Hoai-Thu Thai, Christelle Lorenzato, Marie-Karelle Riviere and Moreno Ursino.
+This is the code for the paper "Bayesian dose-regimen assessment in early phase oncology incorporating pharmacokinetics and pharmacodynamics" authored by Emma Gerard, Sarah Zohar, Hoai-Thu Thai, Christelle Lorenzato, Marie-Karelle Riviere and Moreno Ursino.

 ## Prerequisite